CaylinDewey/cross-over-capsule-102/README.md

 ![logo](assets/images/logo.png)

 # Threads
 Threads is intended to provide support for professionals, too busy living life to worry about what they should wear.
-The site targets people who want to maximise their freedom of living, and to minimise stress of dressing for it.
+The site targets people who want to maximise their freedom of living, and to minimise the stress of dressing for it.

-In the sign up form, a brochure can be requested with all the details for ordering.
+In the sign up form, a brochure can be requested with all the product information for ordering.
 This will ensure that marketing can be optimised with carefully targeted campaigns - avoiding information overload for our customers.

 The site is responsive to viewing on mobiles, tablets, laptops, and desktops.
-Please see

 ![Responsive](assets/images/readme_am_i_responsive.png)

- View Threads Cross-over Capsule live project [here](https://caylindewey.github.io/cross-over-capsule-102/).
+Please view the Threads Cross-over Capsule live project [here](https://caylindewey.github.io/cross-over-capsule-102/).

 - - -